s-estay/Books/README.md

 ## 2014 (6)
 - **Eddy Merckx.
 The Cannibal** (english) - Daniel Friebe (2012)

+> Merckx, a super-winner in unprecedented fashion, scurries away looking a tiny bit bored, with nothing to say, not even a word of satisfaction.
+It comes as the biggest surprise to discover that Merckx isn't a robot constructed by engineers.
+He turned himself into a robot.
+With him there is no sense of aspiration, no sense of predestination, no flame.
+Just the realisation that he was unique, different from the rest, and he had to take advantage of that.
+And so he turned himself into a machine with extraordinary attention to detail and permanent application.
+He is the human bicycle.

 - Looking for Alaska (english) - John Green (2005)
 - Damned (english) - Chuck Palahniuk (2011)
 - **The man in the high castle** (english) - Philip K. Dick (1962)